TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/julia/index.md

 if (length(ARGS) > 0)
   reverse_string(ARGS[1])
 end

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Julia](https://sampleprograms.io/languages/julia) was written by:
+Reverse String in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - rzuckerm
 - smjalageri

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
-The solution was first committed on Oct 02 2022 21:33:48.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution